-Oregon 63 SBHCs are located in 21 counties in urban, suburban, rural and frontier communities (click here for Map).
-They are located on elementary (12), middle (5), high (37), and combined grades (9) school campuses.
+Oregon’s 65 SBHCs are located in 21 counties in urban, suburban, rural and frontier communities (click here for Map

 Services are available to students regardless of their ability to pay, insurance status, race, color, national origin, religion, immigration status, sexual orientation, handicap, or gender.
 Reasonable accommodations are made to provide confidential services to non-English speaking students.
 In some instances, centers provide services to siblings, families, and community members as well.

 During the 2012-2013 school year, SBHCs in Oregon served 22,408 patients in 65,705 visits.

 |SBHCs are located on school grounds and are open and operating when kids are in school.
 As a result, students are back in class faster than if they had sought health care in a non-SBHC setting.
 Additionally, parents do not need to take time off work in order to transport a sick student to the doctor.
 SBHCs provide accessible, comprehensive, and confidential health care services to Oregon youth through public and private partnerships (e.g. schools, health departments, community providers, hospitals).

 90% of youth reported being able to get a SBHC appointment right away for the care they needed